 Ram was born and raised in Pune, India, and has been in boarding schools since he was 10.
 In his free time, he enjoys reading philosophy and taking long walks.
 Recently he’s been trying to get better at cooking and chess.

-Raaghav Thirumaligai (they/them) is a third-year undergraduate student, studying Mechanical Engineering.
+Raaghav Thirumaligai (they/them) is an undergraduate student in Mechanical Engineering.
 They are fascinated with research and are interested in fluid mechanics as a possible focus.
-Currently, they are working on a system to characterize cohesion in granular materials.
+Currently, they are working on a system to characterize cohesion in granular materials and have worked on various projects, including the clogging of fiber suspensions.

 Raaghav has lived in California, specifically the Bay Area for most of their life.
 They spend their free time waking up at unreasonable hours to watch Formula 1 and cycle.

-Alexis Lin is a third-year undergraduate student studying mechanical engineering.
+Alexis Lin is an undergraduate student in mechanical engineering.
 She hopes to learn more about fluid mechanics and is currently exploring crater formations on a cohesive granular surface.

 Alexis is from the Bay Area and, in her free time, she enjoys cooking and baking new recipes and gathering an array of art skills.

-Thanvi Anand is a second-year undergraduate student at UCSB, studying mechanical engineering.
+Thanvi Anand is an undergraduate student at UCSB, studying mechanical engineering.
 She is fascinated in understanding and researching clogging and the fluid dynamics behind this topic.

 Thanvi is from the Bay Area, and enjoys pulling out her sketchbook and drawing whenever she gets the chance, while sipping a cup of hot chai.

-Marc Noujeim is a second-year undergraduate student studying Mechanical Engineering.
-He is interested in learning more about fluid mechanics and is currently working on a prototype to understand the effects of mechanical agitation on agglomerated wet powders.
+Marc Noujeim is an undergraduate student studying Mechanical Engineering.
+He is interested in learning more about fluid mechanics and the dynamics of granular collapses.
+His current research focuses on experiments quantifying the Janssen effect.

 Marc grew up in the Bay Area, and in his free time he enjoys watching sports, going on walks, biking, and traveling.